 Biliary atresia is an inflammatory process of the liver and is the leading cause for liver transplantation in children.
-Download the GIKids Biliary Atresia Fact Sheet to understand more about the symptoms, diagnosis and treatment of Biliary Atresia in your child.
+Download the GIKids Biliary Atresia Fact Sheet to understand more about the symptoms, diagnosis and treatment of Biliary Atresia.

 What is Biliary Atresia?

 Biliary Atresia (BA) is an inflammatory process of unknown cause affecting the bile ducts.
+Bild ducts are part of the "plumbing system" (or the network of tubes and passageways) that carry bile from the liver to the small intestine to aid in digestion of fats (food).
 It results in blockage of the drainage system (biliary tree) from the liver to the intestines.

 How common is Biliary Atresia?